Uniform in time lower bound for solutions to a quantum Boltzmann equation of bosons

 \section{Abstract}

-We consider a quantum Boltzmann equation, which describes the growth of the condensate, or in other words, models the interaction between excited atoms and a condensate.
-In this work, the full form of the Bogoliubov dispersion law is considered, which leads to a detailed study of surface integrals inside the collision operator on energy manifolds.
-We prove that nonnegative radially symmetric solutions of the quantum Boltzmann equation are bounded from below by a Gaussian, uniformly in time.
+In this paper, we consider a quantum Boltzmann equation, which describes the growth of the condensate or the interaction between excited atoms and a condensate.
+The full form of the Bogoliubov dispersion law is considered, which leads to a detailed study of surface integrals inside the collision operator on energy manifolds.
+We prove that nonnegative radially symmetric solutions of the quantum Boltzmann equation are bounded from below by a Gaussian distribution, uniformly in time.

 {\bf Keyword:} Low and high temperature quantum kinetics; Bose-Einstein condensate; quantum Boltzmann equation; Peierls equation; quantum theory of solids; quantum phonon equation.

 {\bf MSC:} {82C10, 82C22, 82C40.}